berkinersoz/Machine-Learning/README.md

 # Machine-Learning
-  This is a repositry for a machine learning problem examples.
+  This is a repositry for machine learning problems examples.